Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 Full Glass Coverage Endorsements & the $0 Deductible Option

 Standard comprehensive coverage requires you to pay your deductible before insurance covers the rest.
-For many drivers, that deductible runs between $250 and $1,000 — and with 26% of customers now carrying deductibles of $1,000 or more, even a basic windshield replacement can feel expensive.
+For many drivers, that deductible runs between $250 and $1,000 — and a significant share of customers now carry deductibles of $1,000 or more.
+Even a basic windshield replacement can feel expensive.
 That's where full glass coverage (also called a glass endorsement or glass deductible waiver) comes in.

 Full Glass Coverage vs. Standard Comprehensive